-Nonoperating grant revenues increased \$105.8 million and nonoperating grant expenses increased \$103.2 million, primarily due to an increase in spending of federal grant programs.
-The increase in spending of federal grant programs is due to THDA being awarded new sources of funding from the federal government that are related to COVID-19 pandemic relief.
+Nonoperating grant revenues decreased \$70.4 million and nonoperating grant expenses decreased \$71.3 million, primarily due to a decrease in spending of federal grant programs.
+The decrease in spending of federal grant programs is due to a slowdown in the funding effects from the federal government that are related to COVID-19 pandemic relief.